-Here’s something you should do with your child that might help you see the importance of controlling what you send out into the internet universe.
+Here’s something you can do with your child right away that can help show the importance of controlling what you send out into the internet universe.
 Do a Google search.
 Type in your child’s name and see if it appears in the search results.
 Why do this?
 College admissions and future employers are finding it important to check out these social websites before making a decision related to applicants.

-A recent study by eMarketer indicated that in 2009 15.5 internet users ages 12-17 (or 75%) will use social networking websites.
+An eMarketer study indicated that 15.5 million internet users ages 12-17 (or 75%) use social networking websites.
 The article noted some interesting results from their online survey: